 Thank you, Kirsten.
 Well, it's really great to be here with all of you today.
-And first off, I just want offer my sincere gratitude and support for our amazing libraries in Canyon School District and our librarians that manage and operate those libraries.
+And first off, I just want offer my sincere gratitude and support for our amazing libraries in Canyons School District and our librarians that manage and operate those libraries.
 I think all of us have near and dear connections to our local libraries.
 I think about my own time as a child and the excitement and just the opportunity that comes with checking out a library book.
 For me, this is a very important topic and one that I think as a society and as a community that we really want to pay attention to.
 The issue surrounding our library books really started, we had multiple parents and patrons send us emails and notices about concerns that they had with content in some of our books that they perceived as potentially not being appropriate.